Technical efficiency and inefficiency: SFA misspecification

 \section{Conclusions and discussions}

-In this paper we derived the formula for computing the marginal effects of determinants of inefficiency ($z$) on both the unconditional and conditional means of technical inefficiency and technical efficiency for the normal-exponential and for the normal-half-normal stochastic frontier models.
-We proved that, for the normal-exponential and normal-half-normal models, the signs of the marginal effects of $z$ on the technical inefficiency and technical efficiency are of opposite signs.
+In this paper we derived the formula for computing the marginal effects of determinants of inefficiency ($z$) on both the unconditional and conditional means of technical inefficiency and efficiency for the normal-exponential stochastic frontier model.
+We proved that for the normal-exponential model the signs of the marginal effects of $z$ on the technical inefficiency and technical efficiency are of opposite sign.

 We considered an example of discrete distribution for technical inefficiency and showed that the relationship between the true and estimated technical efficiency for the normal-discrete model can be substantially different from the normal-exponential model, at least for some values of $z$.
-These results illustrate that, if the real world data on noise and inefficiency comes from a normal and a discrete distribution, and a researcher estimates the model assuming that the errors are normal and exponential instead, results on estimated efficiency, its marginal effect and rankings, might all be wrong.
+This results illustrates that if the real world data on noise and inefficiency comes from a normal and a discrete distribution and a researcher estimates the model assuming that the errors are normal and exponential instead, results on estimated efficiency, its marginal effect and rankings might be all wrong.
 That is, the consequence of misspecification of inefficiency distribution can be quite serious.